 2022 Animal Study of Tylenol use and Fetal Brain Development

-The question remains; what pain relievers will pregnant women have available in the future.
-Among all pain relievers, Tylenol has long been thought to be safe for consumptions by pregnant women.
+The question remains; what pain relievers will pregnant women have available in the future?
+Among all pain relievers, and with limited medical alternatives, Tylenol has long been thought to be safe for consumption by pregnant women.

-Clearly more research must be conducted in this area for the safety of pregnant women and their children.
-However, maternal use of acetaminophen products pose a higher risk for neurodevelopmental disorders such as autism.
-The studies clearly demonstrate children exposed to environmental conditions in utero and perinatal, along with genetics pose as risk factors for the potential to develop autism.
+Clearly, more research must be conducted in this area for the safety of pregnant women and their children.
+However, maternal use of acetaminophen products poses a higher risk for neurodevelopmental disorders such as autism.
+The studies clearly demonstrate children exposed to environmental conditions in-utero and perinatal, along with genetic factors, pose serious risk factors for the potential to develop autism.

 Please note that we are NOT stating that Tylenol causes autism.
-Rather, we believe that the regular use of Tylenol by pregnant women throughout large periods of a pregnancy poses an increased risk of a child subsequently being diagnosed with autism spectrum disorder.
+Rather, we believe that the regular use of Tylenol by pregnant women throughout large periods of pregnancy poses an increased risk of a child subsequently being diagnosed with Autism Spectrum Disorder.
 We believe it is “a cause” as opposed to “the cause.”

 Our Tylenol autism lawyers are currently taking clients with children that have developed health issues related to exposure to acetaminophen while in the womb.
 Dolman Law Group is a personal injury law firm that provides award-winning legal representation to those harmed by defective medical products.
 Contact us today for a free consultation to learn how we can help you.

-Dolman Law Group's History with the Tylenol Autism Lawsuits
+Dolman Law Group's Extensive Experience with the Tylenol Autism Lawsuits

 Our law firm began investigating claims relating to the link between using acetaminophen while pregnant and autism spectrum disorder as early as last summer.
-We were one of the first law firms involved and now represent nearly 1000 clients with claims or lawsuits against the manufacturers of Tylenol (Johnson & Johnson) and generic acetaminophen products.
-Further, we also a part of the legal team with claims or lawsuits against retailers such as CVS, Walmart, Walgreens, Costco and others for failing to warn pregnant women over the dangers of consuming acetaminophen during pregnancy and the risks it may pose to a developing fetus.
+We were one of the first law firms involved and now represent nearly 1000 clients with claims or Tylenol autism lawsuits against the manufacturers of Tylenol (Johnson & Johnson) and generic acetaminophen products.
+Further, we are also a part of the legal team with claims or lawsuits against retailers such as CVS, Walmart, Walgreens, Costco, and others for failing to warn pregnant women about the dangers of consuming acetaminophen during pregnancy and the risks it may pose to a developing fetus.

-If you have a child diagnosed with autism spectrum disorder or ADHD and you used acetaminophen products during your pregnancy, please call us immediately.
+If you have a child diagnosed with Autism Spectrum Disorder or ADHD and you used acetaminophen products during your pregnancy, please contact us immediately.
 Our attorneys offer a free consultation and case review to determine whether you are qualified.
-The Dolman Law Group actively represented injured consumers in product liability lawsuits and mass tort cases.
-We will continue playing a role in the national Tylenol lawsuit and you can check this site as well for updates: www.lawsuitlegalnews.com
+The Dolman Law Group actively represented injured consumers in product liability lawsuits, mass tort cases, and mass tort litigation.
+We will continue playing a role in the national Tylenol autism lawsuit, and you can check this site as well for regular updates: www.lawsuitlegalnews.com.